jswu18/gvi-gaussian-process/README.md

 # Generalised Variational Inference for Sparse Gaussian Process Learning

 Leveraging Generalised Variational Inference (GVI) to construct loss objectives for sparse Gaussian Process (sGP) learning in the contexts of both regression and classification.
-This is a flexible framework accomodating any regulariser defined with respect to a distance metric for push-forward Gaussian measures in function spaces (i.e. the Wasserstein Metric).
+This is a flexible framework accomodating any regulariser defined with respect to a distance metric for push-forward Gaussian measures in function spaces (i.e. the Wasserstein Metric on Hilbert Spaces).
 With GVI we can also flexibily define the sGP.
-An example is the use of Convolutional NNGP infinite-width kernel for image classifier tasks.
+An example is the use of infinite-width convolutional NNGP kernel for image classifier tasks.

 For a quick overview of GVI, see <a href="https://jswu18.github.io/posts/2023/07/generalised-variational-inference/">my blog post</a>.